idesis-gmbh/BareBrowser/app/_root/README.md

 - `Permissions` is an array of strings which controls the behaviour if a web page asks for a specific permission.
 The default is to allow fullscreen requests.
 If you also want to allow notifications from web pages the value would be `["fullscreen", "notifications"]`.

+- With `AllowPlugins` set to `true` the current page can load plugins.

 - With `AllowPopups` set to `true` the current window can open other popup windows.